Determinantal Sieving: Introduction

 This result is an application of the powerful notion of \emph{branching walks}, introduced by Nederlof~\cite{Nederlof13algorithmica}, which underlie several FPT algorithms.
 We rely on Björklund et al.~\cite{BjorklundKK16} who gave an explicit algorithm for evaluating the branching walk polynomial.
 As special cases of Theorem~\ref{ithm:subtree} with various matroids $M$ we recover the $O^*(2^k)$-time algorithms for \textsc{Steiner Tree}~\cite{Nederlof13algorithmica} and \textsc{Group Steiner Tree}~\cite{MisraPRSS12} on $k$ terminals, and for \textsc{Graph Motif} and \textsc{Closest Graph Motif}~\cite{BjorklundKK16}.

 More generally, consider \textsc{Subgraph Isomorphism}, the problem of finding a subgraph of $G$ isomorphic to a given graph $H$.
-This is W[1]-hard in general (cf.~$k$-clique), but is FPT parameterized by $|V(H)|$ if $H$ has bounded treewidth.
+This is W[1]-hard in general (cf.~$k$-clique), but when restricted to a class of graphs~$\mathcal{G}$, it is FPT parameterized by $|V(H)|$, when every graph in $\mathcal{G}$ has bounded treewidth.
 In fact, up to plausible conjectures, the dependency on the treewidth $w$ for known algorithms is optimal for every $w \geq 3$~\cite{BringmannS21}.
 Like previous algorithms, we employ the \emph{homomorphism polynomial} (see, e.g., Brand~\cite{Brand19thesis}), and show the following.

 \begin{theorem} Let $G$ and $H$ be undirected graphs, $k=|V(H)|$ and $n=|V(G)|$, and let $M$ be a linear matroid over $V(G)$.
 Let a tree decomposition of $H$ of width $w$ be given.
-We can find a subgraph $H'$ of $G$ isomorphic to $H$ such that $V(H')$ is independent in $M$ in randomized time $O(k^{O(1)} \cdot 2^k \cdot n^{w+1})$ and polynomial space if $M$ is represented over a field of characteristic 2, and in time $O(k^{O(1)} \cdot 2^{\omega k} \cdot n^{w+1})$ and space $O^*(4^k)$ otherwise. \end{theorem}
+We can find a subgraph $H'$ of $G$ isomorphic to $H$ such that $V(H')$ is independent in $M$ in randomized time $k^{O(1)} \cdot 2^k \cdot n^{w+1}$ and polynomial space if $M$ is represented over a field of characteristic 2, and in time $k^{O(1)} \cdot 2^{\omega k} \cdot n^{w+1}$ and space $O^*(4^k)$ otherwise. \end{theorem}